hackclub/scrappy/README.md

 The Slack bot that powers [scrapbook.hackclub.com](https://scrapbook.hackclub.com).

 ## Commands
-Scrappy not only handles the automatic generation of things, but provides some helpful commands as well.
+Scrappy not only handles the automatic generation of a Scrapbook and its posts, but provides some helpful commands in Slack as well.
 These commands are also documented in our Slack if you send the message `/scrappy` in any channel.

 - `/scrappy-togglestreaks`: toggles your streak count on/off in your status
 - `/scrappy-togglestreaks all`: opts out of streaks completely